Historic South End saw America’s first gold rush and Charlotte’s first railroad.

 Pro tip: There’s a new patio — take a seat while the weather is still nice.

 500 E. Morehead St.

 The Packhouse functions as a sit-down restaurant serving healthier Southern fare while its sister space, Joe and Nosh, acts as a quick-serve food and coffee spot.
 These two establishments under Treehouse Kitchen support the nonprofit Behailu Academy.

 Pro tip: sink into one of the rocking chairs out front with your cocktail (from The Packhouse) or your coffee (from Joe & Nosh).

 Named for Ray Lai beach of Thailand, this sleek restaurant offers traditional Thai street food, sushi and different Asian dishes.

-Pro tip: Start with a specialty cocktail.
+Pro tip: Start with a specialty cocktail and edamame.

 This place describes itself as a “southern BBQ restaurant with a heavy Korean inspiration.”
 That means chicken (and tofu) wings galore, as well as fish and pork dishes, and delicious vegetable sides.

 Pro tip: Order the half and half wings: Half spicy, half soy garlic.